anoopkum/Container-Orchestration-Platform/README.md

-Basic provisioning of a Resource Group with Terraform on Azure
+provisioning of a Resource Group with Terraform on Azure

-Basic provisioning of a cluster with Terraform on AKS
+provisioning of a cluster with Terraform on AKS

-AKS cluster with two node pools
+AKS cluster with two node pools and Ingress controller

-AKS cluster with enabled Ingress controller